borajoo/CPTC-Research/Getting Started.md

 # Ionic

 - Ionic is the technology we use to convert our Web based code into code that can creates an app.
-It is pretty cool concept, we just build a website and then run a few commands on our command line and then our website can also be posted to the app store!.
+It is pretty cool concept, we just build a website and then run a few commands on our command line and then our website can also be posted to the app store!

 ### Ionic Documentation